stakater-archive/StakaterCloudDocs-Archived/content/sre/faq/faqs.md

 There is i no difference; just two different product offerings name.

-SKS - Stakater Kubernetes Service
+- SKS: Stakater Kubernetes Service
-SRO - Stakater Red Hat OpenShift
+- SRO: Stakater Red Hat OpenShift

 ### Which clouds are supported by SKS/SRO?